3LawsRobotics/3laws/docs/sources/user_guide/diagnostics.rst

   - **error_code**: An enum indicating the type of error that occurred.
 The possible values are: **[ok, bad_values, out_of_bounds, timeout]**

-  - **norm_type**: Not available yet.
+  - **norm_type**: Not populated yet.

-  - **norm**: Not available yet.
+  - **norm**: Not populated yet.

-  - **values**: Not available yet.
+  - **values**: Not populated yet.

-  - **rates**: Not available yet.
+  - **rates**: Not populated yet.

 System Health
 -------------

-The RAM needs to make process data in a timely manner to function properly.
-It is therefore important that the system running the RAM process be healthy.
-The System Health module is responsible for monitoring the health of the local compute by checking things like CPU and memory usage.
-High CPU and memory usage can lead to the RAM getting delayed in its publishing of commands, leading to collisions.
+The RAM needs to receive data and compute in a timely manner.
+The System Health module is responsible for monitoring the health of the local computational resources by checking values related to CPU and memory usage.
+High CPU and memory usage can lead to delays in RAM publication of commands.

 This module publishes the following metrics:

-- **system_health**: The health of the system running the RDM.
+- **system_health**: The health of the system running the Supervisor.
 The important fields of the associated message are:

   - **cpu_load**: The CPU usage of the system in percentage.